dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Store a log of all the received lifted CIDs that can be browsed.

 Whenever there's a bake tear, this error occurs.
+?
+Are we sure that it is stalled on an uncrush cache fetch ?
+Once there, can we run an uncrush on the raw block again ?

 SetVirgin might be causing errors in completion ?
 SetVirgin or setting a pulse early might be causing it to be recorded when it isn't fully synced ?